I will start quoting, MultiChannel article that describes the genesis of this dispute..

 As jury selection is due December 9th, 2019, clearly Stingray has a low chance of surviving a trial, and in my opinion, Stingray has increase its chances to be found guilty of infringement and pay a hefty amount, likely a multi-million dollar judgment and a potential injunction relief favorable to stingray.

 What will happen?

-Stingray made an offer for $120M to purchase Music Choice, and Music Choice rejected the offer, risked a trial and now their position has been getting more solid day after day.
+Besides that, Stingray Digital made an offer for $120M to purchase Music Choice, and Music Choice rejected the offer, risked a trial and now their position has been getting more solid day after day.
 I would assume that it will have to make an offer around that to settle?
 That means that Stingray’s revenues in the US, which totals $9M per Quarter or $36M/year are now at risk.